Cristiano Ronaldo Accepting Jail Term And Hefty Fine In Tax Case

 — Cristiano Ronaldo (@Cristiano) June 15, 2018

-The soccer star has also received support from his management team, Gestitute who previously insisted that he did not evade any taxes.
+The soccer star has also received support from his management team, Gestitute, who previously insisted that he did not evade any taxes.

 “In the case of Cristiano Ronaldo, no income was hidden at all, since the taxpayer settled and paid taxes at the time he collected the income (within the period legally established and previous to any tax inspection),” the company stated on the Gestitute website last year.
 “In conclusion: the declared amount can be discussed, but it is clear that the football player did not try to evade taxes.”

-The news of Ronaldo’s settlement comes on the same day that he scored a hat trick in the game against Spain that resulted in a 3-3 draw Friday.
+The news of Ronaldo’s settlement comes on the same day that he scored a hat trick in the game against Spain that resulted in a 3-3 draw on Friday.
 He made history by accomplishing the feat, becoming the oldest player in the world to do so.

-A hat trick occurs when a player scores three consecutive goals in a match.
-In his post match interview, Ronaldo was not focused on his accomplishment or tax case.
+A hat trick occurs when a player scores three goals in a match.
+In his post match interview, Ronaldo was not focused on his accomplishment, or the tax case.
 Instead, he spoke about how proud he was of his team.